Egypt, Ethiopia, Sudan to try to resolve dam dispute by January 15: Treasury

 Such a move would require an international mediator to help resolve the dispute.

+Earlier, U.S. President Donald Trump said a meeting that he held with the Egyptian, Ethiopian and Sudanese delegations “went well.”.

+In their joint statement, the foreign ministers of the three African countries “reaffirmed the significance of the Nile to the development of the people of Egypt, Ethiopia, and Sudan, the importance of transboundary cooperation, and their shared interest in concluding an agreement.”

-Reporting by David Lawder; Editing by Chris Reese and Richard Chang
+Reporting by David Lawder; Editing by Chris Reese, Richard Chang and Sonya Hepinstall